webtech-network/journey-backend_levty-etapa1/README.en.md

 <div align="center" id="about">
     <h1 align="center">
-        Backend Guild – Support Repository
+        Backend Chapter – Support Repository
     </h1>
     <p align="center">
-        This repository gathers source code, practical examples, and supplementary materials developed during the Journey Backend, a learning journey in back-end development with Node.js and Express, carried out in partnership between WebTech and LEVTY.
-The goal is to support Guild participants in studying, reviewing concepts, and deepening their practical understanding of the topics covered in classes and activities.
+        This repository brings together source code, practical examples, and supplementary materials developed throughout the Journey Backend — a learning experience in back-end development with Node.js and Express, organized in partnership between WebTech Network and LEVTY.
+Its purpose is to support Chapter participants in studying, reviewing concepts, and deepening their practical understanding of the topics covered in classes and activities.
     </p>
     <img
         src="./resources/banner.png"